healthchecks/healthchecks/templates/docs/configuring_notifications.md

 ## Monthly Reports

 SITE_NAME sends monthly email reports at the start of each month.
-Use them to make sure all checks have their expected state and nothing has "fallen through the cracks."
+Use them to make sure all checks have their expected state, and nothing has "fallen through the cracks."

 A monthly report shows checks from all your projects.
-For each check it lists:
+For each check, it lists:

 * check's current status
 * the number of downtimes by month, for the last two months